 Potential benefits of a salary exchange plan:

-- Lower income tax on the sacrificed amount – Many people have a lower taxable income during their retirement, which may result in lower income tax on the sacrificed amount compared to a salary paid today.
+- Lower income tax on the sacrificed amount: Many people have a lower taxable income during their retirement, which may result in lower income tax on the sacrificed amount compared to a salary paid today.

-- Extra allocations from the employer – When there is a salary exchange plan, the employer will have lower costs for your salary.
+- Extra allocations from the employer: When there is a salary exchange plan, the employer will have lower costs for your salary.
 Instead of employer’s contributions, a special payroll tax is payable.
 The difference varies but is normally approx.: 5-6 %, a difference that can be given as an additional allocation to your savings.

-Example: An allocation of 6 % means that a salary exchange of SEK 2,000 becomes SEK 2,120 in savings.
+Example: An allocation of 6 % means that a salary exchange of SEK 2000 becomes SEK 2120 in savings.
 A difference that can have a big impact over time when the amount grows with compound interest effects.

 (NB: Not all employers give this allocation, which is important to consider before any decision on salary exchange is made)

-- A lower yield tax – A salary exchange occurs in an occupational pension insurance which means significantly lower tax than an ISK (Investment Savings Account), endowment insurance or securities custody account.
+- A lower yield tax: A salary exchange occurs in an occupational pension insurance which means significantly lower tax than an ISK (Investment Savings Account), endowment insurance or securities custody account.

 Example: In 2020, the flat-rate tax is for example 0.375 % in an ISK and the yield tax for pension insurance is 0.075 %, i.e.1/5 the size.

-- Earmarked money – The money is dedicated to the pension as they can be withdrawn no earlier than from the age of 55 and for a minimum of 5 years (which for some people is an advantage while others see it as a limitation).
+- Earmarked money: The money is dedicated to the pension as they can be withdrawn no earlier than from the age of 55 and for a minimum of 5 years (which for some people is an advantage while others see it as a limitation).

 Potential disadvantages of a salary exchange plan:

-- Possible impact on the national pension – Salary exchange below 8.07 IBB has a negative impact on the general pension (and if even lower, also on sickness and parental benefits).
+- Possible impact on the national pension: Salary exchange below 8.07 IBB has a negative impact on the general pension (and if even lower, also on sickness and parental benefits).

-- Earmarked money – In the event that it would be needed before retirement, the money is not available but locked until the age of 55 and can as a minimum be paid out for 5 years.
+- Earmarked money: In the event that it would be needed before retirement, the money is not available but locked until the age of 55 and can as a minimum be paid out for 5 years.

 Remember to register your desired salary exchange well in advance.
 If your employer approves your application for salary exchange no later than the last day of the month, it will become active from the following month.

-If your employer offers you a gross salary exchange for the benefit of an extra provision for your pension, you apply for this via the menu “Pension” and the tab “Salary Exchange”.
+If your employer offers you the possibility to make a salary exchange, you apply for this via the menu “Pension” and the tab “Salary Exchange”.
 The pension forecast will help you decide the amount that is needed to reach your target pension.

-- Confirm or change your financial profile
+- Confirm or change your financial profile.